 The Vatican's accord, which was signed in June an effectively recognized the existence of a Palestinian state, came into effect, the Holy See announced this weekend.

-came two years after the Roman Catholic Church recognized the Palestinian territories as a sovereign state, following its vocal approval of Palestine being granted observer status by the UN General Assembly.
+The agreement came two years after the Roman Catholic Church recognized the Palestinian territories as a sovereign state, following its vocal approval of Palestine being granted observer status by the UN General Assembly.

 While the accord only explicitly covers Church operations in the Holy Land under Palestinian control, many see it as another significant step toward international recognition of a Palestinian state.